fverdugo/PartitionedArrays.jl/README.md

 At this moment, a simple FD system can be assembled and solved in parallel with this package together with a Conjugate Gradient method from `IterativeSolvers.jl` .
 See the file [test_fdm.jl]( https://github.com/fverdugo/PartitionedArrays.jl/blob/master/test/test_fdm.jl).

 These basic types are currently implemented:
-- `PartitionedData`: The low level type representing some data partitioned over several chunks or parts.
+- `PData`: The low level type representing some data partitioned over several chunks or parts.
 This is the core component of the data-oriented parallel implementation.
-- `PartitionedRange`: A specialization of `AbstractUnitRange` that has information about how the ids in the range are partitioned in different chunks.
-This type is used to describe the parallel data layout of rows and cols in `PartitionedVector` and `PartitionedSparseMatrix` objects.
+- `PRange`: A specialization of `AbstractUnitRange` that has information about how the ids in the range are partitioned in different chunks.
+This type is used to describe the parallel data layout of rows and cols in `PVector` and `PSparseMatrix` objects.
-- `PartitionedVector`: A vector partitioned in (overlapping or non-overlapping) chunks.
+- `PVector`: A vector partitioned in (overlapping or non-overlapping) chunks.
-- `PartitionedSparseMatrix`: A sparse matrix partitioned in (overlapping or non-overlapping)) chunks of rows.
+- `PSparseMatrix`: A sparse matrix partitioned in (overlapping or non-overlapping)) chunks of rows.

 On these types, several communication operations are defined: